kristofvl/UbiSSHCode/README.md

   4-to run the script on startup type: sudo update-rc.d wessh defaults

   5-to stop running the script on startup type: sudo update-rc.d wessh remove

+* Utilities:
+  - check for inspecting a single solution
+  - ex_status for inspecting all solutions for a given assignment
+  - indent for checking 2-space identation